ryupold/vode/README.md

     return { loading: false };
 });

-s.patch(null); // ignored, also: undefined, number, string, boolean, void
+// ignored, also: undefined, number, string, boolean, void s.patch(null);

-s.patch({ pointing: undefined }); // deletes the property from the state
+// setting a property in a patch to undefined deletes it from the state object s.patch({ pointing: undefined });
 ```

 ### memoization